Your Readiness Score uses data from nine contributors to indicate how ready you are for the upcoming day.

 Sleep Balance

-You'll see a decrease in your Sleep balance score if you’re sleeping less than you normally do or less than the recommended average for someone your age.The American Academy of Sleep Medicine recommends that the average adult sleep between 7-9 hours per night.
+You'll see a decrease in your Sleep Balance score if you’re sleeping less than you normally do or less than the recommended average for someone your age.The American Academy of Sleep Medicine recommends that the average adult sleep between 7-9 hours per night.

 Sleep Regularity